 - Lightly padded collar

 - If you’re a fan of the Structure shoes, you may not be happy with the changes made to the Structure 23

 3. Nike Revolution 5

-If you want a shoe you can use for multiple activities like short walks and aerobics, try this one.
+If you want a shoe you can use for multiple activities like short walks and aerobics, try the Revolution 5.
 The upper is a lightweight, breathable mesh that will keep your feet very cool on a hot day.
-However, if you’re caught in the rain, your feet will get wet.

 The soft upper has some stretch in the fabric, which makes it a good shoe for both a wide or narrow foot.
 A plush tongue and the classic lacing system prevent pressure spots while you’re walking.

-The midsole has EVA foam and there’s a non-removable insole made from molded foam for added cushioning.
+The midsole is made from EVA foam, and there’s a non-removable molded foam insole for added cushioning.
 You’ll find that foam cushioning is responsive and consistent throughout the length of the shoe.